Frequently Asked Questions

 Why do the directions say to only apply LATISSE® solution to the base of the upper eyelashes?

 A clinical trial of LATISSE® was conducted on patients who applied the product to the base of their upper lashes only.
-Applied nightly, the transfer of LATISSE® solution from the upper to lower eyelid could occur naturally because the eyelids are closed and the eyelashes touch each other.
-Over application could increase the chance of experiencing side effects.
+Applied nightly, the transfer of LATISSE® solution from the upper to lower eyelid might occur naturally because the eyelids are closed and the eyelashes touch each other.
+Over application might increase the chance of experiencing side effects.
 To ensure safety and maximize effectiveness, please follow the directions provided.

 What should I do if I experience eye itching?

-Eye itching could occur immediately after use, but should usually last only for a short period of time (one to two weeks during initial use).
+Eye itching might occur immediately after use, but should usually last only for a short period of time (one to two weeks during initial use).
 Eye itching alone is not an allergic reaction, and doesn’t mean that your eyes are being harmed.
 Consult your doctor if the itching persists or you notice other symptoms as well.

 Procedures